 The ADOH is the lead agency for the Arizona Balance of State Continuum of Care (AZBOSCOC) for the 13 counties outside of Maricopa and Pima.
-The ADOH serves as the collaborative applicant and Unified Funding Authority (UFA) for CoC funds and is the Homeless Management Information System (HMIS) lead agency.
-The AZBOSCOC has established Local Coalitions to End Homelessness (LCEHs) that bring together local government, community businesses, faith-based organizations, nonprofit organizations, integrated health care, and people who are experiencing or formerly experienced homelessness to develop local solutions to end homelessness.
+The ADOH serves as the collaborative applicant and Unified

+Funding Authority (UFA) for CoC funds and is the Homeless Management Information System (HMIS) lead agency.
+In this role, ADOH administers seventeen (17) CoC grant permanent supportive and rapid re-housing programs serving persons experiencing homelessness including single adult and family households, veterans, persons fleeing domestic violence, youth and chronically homeless persons.
+ADOH also implements HUD required CoC coordination activities including ensuring regional coverage, establishing CoC wide strategic homeless planning, managing coordinated entry and coordinating with ESG programs.
+The AZBOSCOC has established Local Coalitions to End Homelessness (LCEHs) that bring together local government, community businesses, faith-based organizations, nonprofit organizations, integrated health care, and people who are experiencing or formerly experienced homelessness to inform and implement local solutions to end homelessness.
 The ADOH annually applies for funding to HUD for projects and programs to address the needs identified through the CoC process.
-ADOH recently set aside \$5 million of the State Housing Trust (HTF) to enhance and support AZBOSCOC efforts.
+Any unique contributions by ADOH or ADES specifically to enhance CoC effectiveness.